 And yes, this is very important.

-So many people dislike fruits and vegetables, and many of those people have never tasted fresh, local raspberries or had the pleasure of enjoying a stir fry made of vegetables from their back garden.
+So many people dislike fruits and vegetables, and many of those people have never tasted fresh, local raspberries or had the pleasure of enjoying a stir fry made of vegetables from their own garden.

 Eating fresh, local food that tastes amazing helps people to not only eat their fruits and vegetables but to enjoy them and look forward to each season’s offerings with appreciation and excitement.